Barrier nonsubordinacy and absolutely continuous spectrum of block Jacobi matrices: Introduction

 see e.g. \cite[Theorem VII-2.9]{Berezanskii1968}.

-The interest in block Jacobi operators comes from their close relation to the matrix moment problem (see e.g. \cite{Duran2001a, Berg2008}) as well as from the theory of matrix orthogonal polynomials on the real line, see e.g. \cite{Damanik2008}.
+The interest in block Jacobi operators comes from mathematical physics and operator theory (see e.g. \cite{Aptekarev1984, Gorbachuk1997}), their close relation to the matrix moment problem (see e.g. \cite{Duran2001a, Berg2008, Krein1949a, Krein1949b}) as well as from the theory of matrix orthogonal polynomials on the real line, see e.g. \cite{Damanik2008, Sinap1995}, and Pad\'{e} approximations and continued fractions (see e.g. \cite{Beckermann1997, Zygmunt2002}).
 They are useful for analysis of difference equations of finite order, see \cite{Duran1995}.
 Some types of block Jacobi operators are related to random walks and level dependent quasi--birth--death processes, see e.g. \cite{Dette2007}.
 For further applications we refer to \cite{Sinap1996}.

-Spectral analysis of block Jacobi operators is not well-developed yet.
-In \cite{Sahbani2016} the Mourre's commutator method was applied to study compact perturbations of constant sequences $A_n,\ B_n$.
+Spectral analysis of block Jacobi operators for $d > 1$ is not well-developed yet.
+In \cite{Sahbani2016} the Mourre's commutator method was applied to study compact perturbations of constant sequences $(A_n)_{n\geq0}$, $(B_n)_{n\geq0}$.
 Under some regularity hypotheses it was shown there that the singular continuous spectrum is empty.
 A commutator method was also applied in \cite{Janas2018, Janas2020} for obtaining a bound on the entries of the resolvent.
 In \cite{block2018}, by analysing Tur\'an determinants, the continuous spectrum of bounded and unbounded Jacobi operators was studied.
-Next, in \cite{Kupin2018} the problem of localisation of the essential spectrum of unbounded block Jacobi operators was studied by estimating the quadratic form associated to $J$.
+Next, in \cite{Kupin2018} the problem of localization of the essential spectrum of unbounded block Jacobi operators was studied by estimating the quadratic form associated to $J$.
 Finally, in a recent article \cite{Oliveira2022}, some adaptations of scalar methods from \cite{Jitomirskaya1999, LastSimon1999} to the case $d \geq 1$ were established.

-It seems that the switch from the scalar to the $d>1$ case is especially problematic for the subordinacy theory.
-As far as we know, there is still a lack of any good understanding of how a ``full analog'' of this theory for the block Jacobi matrices might look like.
-In this article we concentrate ourselves only on ``a second half'' of this difficult question. -- On the ``negative'' one.

-The general remark is, however, that -- by several reasons of the algebraic character (see, e.g., Proposition~\ref{LO}) -- it is a good idea to deal rather with some $d \times d$-matrix analogs of scalar objects from $d=1$ theory, instead of their $\CC^d$-vector analogs, despite the fact that the Hilbert space for $J$ consists of sequences of $\CC^d$-vectors (and not of $d \times d$-matrices).
+In this article we shall give sufficient conditions for absolute continuity\footnote{In this article the absolute continuity will be always understood with respect to the Lebesgue measure.} of the matrix measure $M$ on some regions of the real line.
+For doing so, we extend some parts of Pearson--Khan subordinacy theory for scalar Jacobi matrices (see \cite{Khan1992}).
+Subordinacy theory was initially formulated for $1$-dimensional Schr\"odinger operators on the half-line by Gilbert--Pearson in \cite{Gilbert1987} and later adapted to several classes of operators, see e.g. the excellent survey \cite{Gilbert2005}.